Eldfin/SLIFOX/README.md

     The first two dimensions are the image dimensions.
 - `distribution`: string ("wrapped_cauchy", "von_mises", or "wrapped_laplace")
     The name of the distribution.
+- `amplitude_threshold`: float
+    Peaks with a amplitude below this threshold will not be evaluated.
+- `rel_amplitude_threshold`: float
+    Value between 0 and 1.
+    Peaks with a relative amplitude (to maximum - minimum intensity of the pixel) below
+    this threshold will not be evaluated.
 - `gof_threshold`: float
     Value between 0 and 1.
-    Peaks with a goodness-of-fit value below this threshold will not be counted.
+    Peaks with a goodness-of-fit value below this threshold will not be evaluated.
-- `amplitude_threshold`: float
-    Value between 0 and 1.
-    Peaks with a relative amplitude (to maximum - minimum intensity of the pixel) below this threshold will not be counted.
 - `colors`: list
     List of the color names that should be used for the colormap in the image.
     First color will be used for zero peaks, second for 1 peaks, third for 2 peaks, ...